MicrosoftDocs/PowerShell-Docs/gallery/psget/module/psget_install-module.md

 # Install a specific version of a module
 Install-Module -Name ContosoServer -RequiredVersion 1.1.3

+# Install a specific prerelease version of a module
+Install-Module -Name ContosoServer -RequiredVersion 1.1.3-alpha -AllowPrerelease

+# Install the latest version of a module by name, including prelrelease versions if one exists
+Install-Module -Name ContosoServer -AllowPrerelease

 # Install the latest version of a module to $home\Documents\WindowsPowerShell\Modules.
 Install-Module -Name ContosoServer -Scope CurrentUser